Do Thai Massage Therapists need to know anatomy? What kind of a strange question is this?

 When Thai Massage is taught in Western schools, anatomy is generally part of the curriculum.

 Now the question still remains: Is it necessary for Thai Massage therapists to know anatomy?My personal opinion is that it is definitely an advantage.

 But I also have to say that I have received countless wonderful Thai Massage sessions here in Thailand from therapists who had absolutely no anatomical knowledge.

 With practice, Thai Massage therapists can develop intuition and a sense of touch that can make them highly skilled without anatomical knowledge by working within the energy line model.

-Thai Massage and western massage are based on two different models or approaches.
+Thai Massage and western massage are based on two different models: